TRIQS/dft_tools/doc/guide/dftdmft_singleshot.rst

 ---------------------------------

 Before doing the calculation, we have to intialize all the objects that we will need.
-The first thing is the :class:`SumkDFT` class.
+The first thing is the :class:`SumkDFT <pytriqs.applications.dft.sumk_dft.SumkDFT>` class.
 It contains all basic routines that are necessary to perform a summation in k-space to get the local quantities used in DMFT.
 It is initialized by::

   from pytriqs.applications.dft.sumk_dft import *